patroni/patroni/docs/replication_modes.rst

 blocking all client write requests until at least one synchronous replica comes up.

 You can ensure that a standby never becomes the synchronous standby by setting ``nosync`` tag to true.
 This is recommended to set for standbys that are behind slow network connections and would cause performance degradation when becoming a synchronous standby.
+Setting tag ``nostream`` to true will also have the same effect.

 Synchronous mode can be switched on and off via Patroni REST interface.
 See :ref:`dynamic configuration <dynamic_configuration>` for instructions.